avito-tech/avito-android/docs/content/docs/projects/CiSteps.md

 }
 ```

-First argument registers key, that can be used in upload steps
+The first argument is a key for upload steps.

 ### Writing a custom step